SRI International

-SRI International (SRI) is an American nonprofit scientific research institute and organization headquartered in Menlo Park, California.
-The trustees of Stanford University established SRI in 1946 as a center of innovation to support economic development in the region.
+SRI International (SRI; originally the Stanford Research Institute) is a nonprofit scientific research institute and organization headquartered in Menlo Park, California, United States.
+It was established in 1946 by trustees of Stanford University to serve as a center of innovation to support economic development in the region.

-The organization was founded as the Stanford Research Institute.
-SRI formally separated from Stanford University in 1970 and became known as SRI International in 1977.
+The organization was founded as the Stanford Research Institute in 1946, formally separated from Stanford University in 1970, and became known as SRI International in 1977.
 SRI performs client-sponsored research and development for government agencies, commercial businesses, and private foundations.
 It also licenses its technologies, forms strategic partnerships, sells products, and creates spin-off companies.
 SRI's headquarters are located near the Stanford University campus.